Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 In a XAML file. import CircularUI and define namespace like as \
 `xmlns:w="clr-namespace:Tizen.Wearable.CircularUI.Forms;assembly=Tizen.Wearable.CircularUI.Forms"`

-_This guide's code example use WearableUIGallery's CirclePageTC code at the test\WearableUIGallery\WearableUIGallery\TC\TCCirclePage.xaml_
+_This guide's code example use WearableUIGallery's TCCirclePage code at the test\WearableUIGallery\WearableUIGallery\TC\TCCirclePage.xaml_

 **C# file**